Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 Follow the steps below to add a connection to your Entra ID tenant using the Central Administration:

 - Navigate to the SharePoint Central Administration > Security > EntraCP Global configuration.
-- In the section **Register a new Microsoft Entra ID tenant**, fill the fields to add a connection to your tenant.
+- In the section **Register a new Microsoft Entra ID tenant**, fill the required fields.
 - Click on **Add tenant** to save your changes.

 {{< /tab >}}
 {{< tab "PowerShell" >}}

-Run the script below to add a connection to your Entra ID tenant using Powershell:
+The Powershell script below adds Entra ID tenants using both a client secret and certificate:

 ```powershell
 Add-Type -AssemblyName "Yvand.EntraCP, Version=1.0.0.0, Culture=neutral, PublicKeyToken=65dc6b5903b51636"